danielfm/bencode/README.md

 ;; -> #<byte[] [B@53c059f6>
 ````

-At this point, these are the exposed options:
+These are the supported encoding options:

 * `:to` - Instance of `OutputStream` where the encoding result should be
   written to.
 Default: `nil`